AllenCell/morflowgenesis/README.md

 ```

 ## Replicating NucMorph Piplines
 To replicate our workflows, please first download the relevant data and models following instructions [in the Quilt repository](https://open.quiltdata.com/b/allencell/tree/aics/nuc_morph_data/).
 All pipelines require deep learning model inference and assume the presence of an NVIDIA GPU.
-GPU characteristice (e.g. number of GPUs, GPU memory) can be specified in the [`dask_gpu.yaml` file](morflowgenesis\configs\task_runner\dask_gpu.yaml).
-In each of the example workflow `yaml` files, `working_dir` should be set to the path where you want to save pipeline outputs (you can also override it through the CLI by adding `++workflow.working_dir=YOUR/PATH` toe the `run_workflow` command outlined in the "Running Workflows" section).
+GPU characteristice (e.g. number of GPUs, GPU memory) can be specified in the [`dask_gpu.yaml` file](configs/task_runner/dask_gpu.yaml).
+In each of the example workflow `yaml` files, `working_dir` should be set to the path where you want to save pipeline outputs (you can also override it through the CLI by adding `++workflow.working_dir=YOUR/PATH` to the `run_workflow` command outlined in the "Running Workflows" section).

 ### Shape validation
 The shape validation pipeline uses data from the `additional_data_for_fine_tuning` folder.